sifi727/TripCo/team/sprint4.md

 #### What we did well

-The team continues to help each other when hindrances were faced.
+The team continues to help each other when hindrances were faced and our team coding experiences greatly imporved.
 Team members when present in meeting were helpful and continued to share their knowledge with their teammates.
 This continued to help the team to learn and complete task.
 After discussing as a team what our team dynamics were, there was less pressure to perform and this allowed for more flexibility on choosing the way tasks were delegated.
 This gave team members the ability to complete tasks at their comfort level which allowed for better learning opportunities.

 #### What we need to work on

 In this sprint unexpected absences had a negative impact on the team’s performance.
-The team experienced a high number of absences in class lectures and meetings.
+The team experienced a high number of absences in team meetings.
 This caused a slow down in communication across the team and impacted the overall performance of completing tasks.

-Planning for absences and having more team members present during lecture and meetings would help with teammate communication.
-If absences are unavoidable, like unexpected sickness, then meeting notes on Slack could possibly help mitigate the teammates absence.
+Planning for absences and having more team members present during team meetings would help with overall communication and progress.
+When absences are unavoidable, for whatever reason, then updating the team members with meeting notes on Slack and/or teleconferencing them in would help mitigate the impact of teammates absence.
 In this sprint we had the goal of deploying to black-bottle more often then before.
 While we did deploy our code, it was not as often as we like.

 #### What we will change next sprint
 We missed our goal of deploying every three days to black-bottle.
 For the next sprint we are thinking of making it a day in the week, so it will be easier to remember and hopefully this will allow us to complete this goal next sprint.
-We also need to work on a plan for team members absences from the lecture and meetings.
-This needs to be discussed in the planning phase so we will know if teammates are planning on being absent.
-Then we will be able to plan the work load and figure out viable communication alternatives.
+We also need to work on a plan for what to do when a team member is not able to physically attend the meetings.
+This will be discussed in the planning phase so we can try to plan for any lost days of development and/or avoid them wherever possible.
+We also plan to figure out viable communication alternatives for when these situations arrise.